roman-milk/roman-milk.github.io/daughters-initiation-into-incest.md

  "That's it my little girl, beg for it in your ass," he grunted.

  Lilly knew that meant they were shifting into role play, something they often did, especially lately, and now she was no longer his wife, but his daughter.
 "Oh yes, Daddy, fuck your baby girl's ass, cleanse my sin with your magic wand."
-Report_Story #2